SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 5. Book Readings at City Lights

-The City Lights Bookstore in North Beach is a local favorite with a fabulous selection of literature and is open every day from 10am to midnight.
+The City Lights Bookstore in North Beach is a local favorite with a fabulous selection of literature and is open every day from 10 am to 10 pm.
 Every week, they host great free events, including readings, discussions, and releases of new books by the authors.

-Some of the famous writers include San Francisco locals such as Lawrence Ferlinghetti or Ellen Ullman.
-Other writers, such as Daniel Alarcon or Amy and David Sedaris may be making appearances.
+San Francisco local Lawrence Ferlinghetti founded this beloved bookstore.
+Other famous local writers, such as Ellen Ullman, make appearances here along with authors such as Daniel Alarcon or Amy and David Sedaris.
 Make sure to check their website to see who will be presenting and what discussions you can attend.

 >> Visit the City Lights website for a list of upcoming dates